 "They'll be talking about this one for years."

 The spectators take their seats, Harry meets Winky (house elf for Barty Crouch), the Malfoys, and Mr. Oblansk (the Bulgarian Minister for Magic).
-The pre-game show features the Bulgarian and Irish team mascots, followed by the introductions of the teams, and the game begins.
-Ireland takes an early lead and eventually wins despite repeated Bulgarian fouls and Krum catching the Snitch.
-Fred and George win their bet with Bagman.
+The pre-game show features the Bulgarian and Irish team mascots, followed by the introductions of the team members, and the game begins.
+Ireland takes an early lead and eventually wins despite repeated fouling by Bulgaria and Viktor Krum catching the Golden Snitch.
+Fred and George Weasley win their bet with Ludo Bagman.

 Calendar and Dates